 You must be either currently in high school or have a high school diploma or GED.
 If you do not meet this requirement, There are programs that can help.
 While a high school diploma is most desirable, candidates with a GED can enlist but it may limit some opportunities.
+Read more about other Army education requirements.

 Physical Requirements and Medical Requirements

 Certain tests will be preformed to verify that you meet the physical requirements of the Army.
 In addition to making sure you are in generally good health, with no disqualifying conditions, you will also be required to pass a drug screening test.
+Read more on the Army Combat Fitness Test (ACFT).
+The Occupational Physical Assessment Test (OPAT) is a battery of four events used to assess a recruit’s capabilities to engage in physically demanding Army training.

 Height and Weight Requirements

 There are weight and height requirements to make sure you are in shape for joining the Army!
+Read more on the Army height and weight requirements.

 You must also obtain a minimum qualifying score on the Armed Forces Vocational Aptitude Battery exam (ASVAB).
 The score for the Army typically needs to be a 31 or better although rare exceptions are made.
+Read more about why the ASVAB is important.

-Background Requirements A criminal record may disqualify you from military service.
+A criminal record may disqualify you from military service.
 If you have a criminal record you need to talk to a recruiter in order to evaluate your particular situation.

 *Not all the enlistment criteria are shown here; contact your recruiter for exact details.